 - History of Science, Medicine and Technology

-PhD programs in other divisions of the University, such as The Johns Hopkins Bloomberg School of Public Health (including Bioethics, Health Communication, Epidemiology, and International Health to name a few) and the School of Arts and Sciences, are also open to MD-PhD students.
+PhD programs in other divisions of the University, such as The Johns Hopkins Bloomberg School of Public Health (including Bioethics, Health Communication, Epidemiology, and International Health to name a few), are also open to MD-PhD students.

 Generally, students have 1-2 years of graduate class requirements and rotate through labs concurrently to find a match for a thesis lab.
 MD-PhD students can start work in their thesis lab early by rotating in a lab during the summer before their first year of medical school (the amount of people that do this is usually 20-50% of the incoming class) as well as between first and second year of medical school.
 This means a student may join their thesis lab in the first semester or two of graduate school.